dimagi/commcare-cloud/docs/firefighting/index.md

 ## Couch node is down

 If a couch node is down, the couch disk might be full.
-In that case, see "Couch node data disk is full" below.
+In that case, see [Couch node data disk is full](#couch-node-data-disk-is-full) below.
 Otherwise, it could mean that the node is slow to respond, erroring frequently, or that the couch process or VM itself in a stopped state.

 Monitors are setup to ping the proxy instead of couch instance directly, so the error will appear as "instance:http://<proxy ip>/_node/couchdb_<couch node ip>/".